Sterling interest rate swap curve Interest rates stay low while the swap curve steepens

 GBP LIBOR vs. SONIA interest rate derivatives (US$ bn notional) SONIA adoption continues with higher notional volumes than GBP LIBOR

-Negative interest rates avoided as BoE maintains position; GBP swap curve steepens
+BoE maintains interest rate position at 0.1%; GBP swap curve steepens

 - The GBP IRS curve steepens and increases as per the direction that started in January 2021.

-- The increase of the curve indicates increased investor confidence on the back of the COVID-19 vaccine programmes and the US fiscal stimulus.
+- The increase of the curve indicates increased investor confidence on the back of the eased market restrictions and ongoing COVID-19 vaccine programmes.

-Sterling RFR (SONIA) market liquidity remains steady while Q1 ’21 showed a rebound of GBP LIBOR referenced market liquidity
+Sterling RFR (SONIA) market liquidity bounces back in Q2 as the Q1 ’21 relative increase of GBP LIBOR referenced market liquidity did not continue after February